selwynpolit/d9book/book/config.md

 put these changes into settings.local.php) or on each one of your servers where you might need some configuration to be slightly different. e.g. dev/test/prod.

-Drupal allows global `$config` overrides (similar to drupal 7) The configuration system integrates these override values via the `Drupal\Core\Config\ConfigFactory::get()` implementation.
-When you retrieve a value from configuration, the global \$config variable gets a chance to change the returned value:
+Drupal allows global `$config` overrides (similar to drupal 7).
+The configuration system integrates these override values via the `Drupal\Core\Config\ConfigFactory::get()` implementation.
+When you retrieve a value from configuration, the global `$config` variable gets a chance to change the returned value:

 ```php
 // Get system site maintenance message text.
 This value may be overriden by